How to add images, link material from other sites, and more

 Note: You can only choose increments of 90 degrees.
 You can't use this tool to create other angles of rotation.
 If you wish to do that, you'll need to use an image manipulation program.

 From time to time, you'll want to replace an existing image on a page with a new one.
 This tool allows you to do this in a single operation.

 Choose Replace Image/Photo from the Web Page Tools pull-down menu.

 Select the existing image you want to replace in the upper pull-down list, and select the replacement image in the lower pull-down list.

 If the image you want to replace isn't on the server, you can upload it from your computer with the Upload Image button.

 There is also an option to delete the original image from the server, if it is one that has previously been uploaded to your site.
 (You cannot remove system images.)
 If you're going to do this, make sure that you have a backup somewhere, in case you need it again in the future.

 When images are no longer needed, ensure to remove the image from your page first THEN delete it from your library.

-Otherwise, the server gets confused, does not know how to load your site and you'll need to ask an admin to reset it.
+Otherwise, your browser will try to display an image that does not really exist.
+This may cause your website to load vary slowly or not at all.
+You may need to ask an admin to reset your website in this case.
 This is an especially bad situation to be in on the day of a club meeting.

 Doing it this way takes users to a completely different site.
 If you'd prefer that they stay on your club website, see the next section.